smonolo/youroad/README.md

 #### Frontend

 The project uses Vue and Nuxt, backed by Tailwind CSS and TypeScript.
-Prettier is used to format the whole codebase and `prettier-plugin-tailwindcss` is also installed and enabled to clean up classes, especially when they are quite long.
+Prettier is used to format the whole codebase and `prettier-plugin-tailwindcss` is also installed and enabled to clean up classes, especially when they are quite long, and create global utilities.
+A global state for travels and bookings is managed by Pinia, validations are handled by Yup, and unit and component tests are made possible by Vitest and Vue Test Utils.

 #### Backend